TABLE OF CONTENTS

 Facts relating to the legal status of motor vehicles and their trailers are recorded at Registries of Motor Vehicles (Conservatórias do Registo Automóvel).

 For the purpose of registration, vehicles are considered to be motor vehicles and their trailers which, under the Highway Code (Código da Estrada), are subject to registration.

 Article 117 of the Highway Code states which vehicles and trailers are subject to compulsory registration.
-The Highway Code approved by Decree-Law No 114/94 of 3.5.1994, in its updated version, can be consulted in Portuguese at:
+The Highway Code approved by Decree-Law No 114/94 of 3 May 1994, in its current version, can be consulted in Portuguese at:

 Article 5 of the Motor Vehicle Registration Code (Código de Registo Automóvel) provides for the following with respect to mandatory motor vehicle registration: